 In a close reading of these documents, with the addition of document #3, which I identified as related through my familiarity with the sources, I found that settlers’ desire to achieve a “competency,” or the means to provide for their families on independently owned land, motivated the decision of at least the petitioners to make a life in the western territories.
 They sought governmental assistance to access these lands at reasonable prices and the recognition and validation of pre-existing claims.
 In order to determine how representative these letters are, I will need to compare the text of these petitions to a larger corpus of settler correspondence and to compare the list of signatories with the list of all settlers who appear in correspondence records.

 I then became interested in how the settlers, themselves, defined competency.
 These documents show that petitioners also described competency as the ability to “rear children in a comfortable manner” and “raise a subsistence by their [own] industry.”
 In order to achieve these aims, they begged Congress for reasonable land prices.
+Workers comp attorneys in los angeles, california will make sure you get a proper settlement at http://workerscompensationattorneyorangecounty.com/.
 Their petitions also expressed an underlying notion of a “right” to the western lands, which they believed they had earned through the sacrifice of leaving loved ones to immigrate west, their labor, and the improvements that they had made (or planned to make) to the land.

 The next step was to compare the settlers’ petitions with the correspondence of Continental Congress members to understand how political leaders involved in the creation of the United States viewed the western land and its purpose.
 And to set it all up visit www./handymanconnection.com/.
 Given the much larger size of the corpus, I created a 125-topic model of the Continental Congress members’ correspondence and followed the same procedure of looking through the topics to identify those of most interest and then reviewed the letters that had the highest proportion of words from these topics, as well as additional political leaders’ letters from the Territorial Papers.
 Of these missives, Arthur St. Clair, governor of the Northwest Territory, best articulated the political leaders’ vision for these lands: